BGU-CS-VIL/JA-POLS/README.md

 **Authors:** Irit Chelly, Vlad Winter, Dor Litvak, David Rosen, and Oren Freifeld.

-This code repository corresponds to our CVPR-20 paper: **JA-POLS: a Moving-camera Background Model via Joint Alignment and Partially-overlapping Local Subspaces**.
+This code repository corresponds to our CVPR '20 paper: **JA-POLS: a Moving-camera Background Model via Joint Alignment and Partially-overlapping Local Subspaces**.
 JA-POLS is a novel 2D-based method for unsupervised learning of a moving-camera background model, which is highly scalable and allows for relatively-free camera motion.
 <br>
 <p align="center">